Quotients of triangulated categories and Equivalences of Buchweitz, Orlov and Amiot--Guo--Keller: Introduction

 During the preparation of this paper, the authors were informed that there are analogous results to our Theorem \ref{equivalence} in different settings.
 One is `Hovey's twin cotorsion pairs' due to Nakaoka \cite{Nakaoka}, and the other is `additive categories with additive endofunctors' due to Li \cite{Li16}.
 Their arguments are more involved than ours since they give direct descriptions of the triangulated structure of $\cz/[\cp]$ in the setting of Theorem 1.1.
 It will be interesting to have a closer look at the connections between these results.

 {\bf Ackowledgements} Results in this paper were presented at the conference ``Cluster Algebras and Geometry'' in M\"unster in March 2016.
 The first author thanks Karin Baur and Lutz Hille for their hospitality.
 He also thanks Hiroyuki Nakaoka for explaining his results.
+The authors thank Gustavo Jasso for pointing out an error in the proof of Corollary~\ref{frobenius case}.
 He is supported by JSPS Grant-in-Aid for Scientific Research (B) 16H03923, (C) 23540045 and (S) 15H05738.
 The second author is supported by the National Science Foundation of China No. 11401297.